slikts/eyes.sdk.javascript1/packages/eyes-browser-extension/CONTRIBUTING.md

 With a browser extension we can expose a set of Eyes commands (e.g., open, check, close) in the application under test (AUT) which can be invoked with a JavaScript executor in a given browser automation tool, and store/retrieve any state as needed.

-For security purposes, browser extensions have layers to them.
-And we end up needing all of them for this extension.
+For security purposes, browser extensions have layers to them -- and we end up using all of them in this extension.

 First, there's the AUT.
 With browser extensions we can load a JavaScript file into any page (this is how we expose commands to the user -- a.k.a. pageScripts).
 Aside from exposing an interface here, we also perform JS evaluation here as part of the SDK spec that we implement in the background script.
-This enables to get unfettered access to the page with dom-snapshot.
+This enables unfettered access to the page with dom-snapshot.

 Next, there's the content script.
 There's a lot that can be said about content scripts which has been better said [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts).
 Basically, in a content script we have access to the page (albeit limited) and we can communicate with the background script.
 We largely use the content script as a communication bus between the page scripts we inject into the AUT and the background script.